Lucía Caram

-Sor Lucía Caram (born 21 October 1966) is a Dominican Order nun, chef, writer, and presenter.
+Sor Lucía Caram Padilla (born 21 October 1966) is a Dominican Order nun, chef, writer, and presenter.
 She is Argentine, and currently resides in Spain.

 Biography

 Lucía Caram was born in Tucumán, the fifth of seven siblings, to a family of Lebanese descent.
 She was educated at a religious school.

 During the dictatorship in Argentina from 1976 to 1983, Tucumán was punished by military repression, and she says that "it was then when [she] encountered people's suffering and the question of why there is violence.
 That was the first seed of [her] vocation."

 Lucía Caram has lived in Spain for 27 years and resides in the Convent of Santa Clara de Manresa in Barcelona, where she promotes interreligious dialogue.
 She is the promoter of the Fundación Rosa Oriol, which serves 1,400 disadvantaged families.

-She sparked outrage and received death threats after saying that Mary, mother of Jesus was not a virgin.
+She sparked outrage and received death threats after suggesting that Mary, mother of Jesus may not have been a virgin.